TheEucatastrophe/starwardodyssey/SRD/actions.md

 # Actions

-After the Ref has explained the current situation, each player will have a turn to tell the Ref what their character is doing.
-On your turn, your character can perform an action.
-An action is anything your character can reasonably achieve with the time, resources, and skills they have.
+After the Ref has detailed the current situation, each player will have a chance to tell the Ref what their character is doing.
+On your turn, your character can do anything reasonably achievable with the time, resources, and skills they have.
 If there is no risk, uncertainty, or threat, your PC will perform the action as desired.

 ## Resist Rolls

-If the consequences of an action would negatively affect your PC in a meaningful way, you can make a resist roll to avoid the negative outcomes.
+If the consequences of an action would negatively affect your character, you can make a resist roll to avoid them.

 To make a resist roll, roll a d20 and add the score from your relevant attribute.
 A result over 15 is a success, which means that your PC avoids the negative outcomes of their action.

-Failing a resist roll does not necessarily mean failing to perform an action, instead it means failing to avoid the direct consequences of that action.

 If an action is trivial or a problem can be solved using purely narrative components, you need not roll.

 ### Opposed Rolls
-When your PC’s action is counteracted or resisted by another character, both sides make a resist roll.
-Instead of the roll succeeding on a result over 15, the side with the highest result wins.
+When your character’s action is counteracted or resisted by another character, both sides make a resist roll.
+Instead of the rolling over 15, the side with the highest result wins.
 In the case of a tie, the PC wins.

 ## Buffs & Debuffs

-When a PC has an advantage or upper hand, they gain a Buff.
+When a PC has an advantage on an action, they gain a Buff.
 When they suffer a setback or disadvantage, they gain a Debuff.
 Buffs and Debuffs cancel each other out.
 When making a resist roll, roll a d6 for each Buff or Debuff.
 The highest Buff result adds to your roll.
 The highest Debuff result subtracts from your roll.

 ## Stress